renzol2/digital-garden/pages/americans-with-disabilities-act.md

 ---
-tags: rehb-330
+tags: rehb-330 disability-revolution
 ---

-# Americans with Disabilities Act
+# Americans with Disabilities Act (ADA)

 Early Days of the ADA

 - First proposed in 1988 by the National Council on the Handicapped (NCH)
   - Advisory board to the US Department of Education
   - First drafted by Robert Burgdorf Jr.
-    - Had an extensive history in disability advocacy
+    - Had an extensive history in [[disability]] advocacy
     - Denied a mechanic internship due to a disability
 - First draft quickly disregarded by congress
 - Bill reintroduced by Patricia Wright